thomasrgrant/BetVoyagerRoulette/README.md

  Tasks done :)

 Flow (Structure) (What happens in the script)

 1.Make a folder for images.
 Done.

 Flow (Structure) (What happens in the script)

 Things to do and figure out (Tasks:)
 Tasks to figure out...
-Disable a button once its done something. then the difficult part. figure out how to bet. figure out what to bet on. see if you can fiugre out how to add in AI
+Disable a button once its done something.
+Then the difficult part.
+Figure out how to bet.
+Figure out what to bet on.
+See if you can fiugre out how to add in AI.
 Do a random test.
-work out stats for all bets.
+Work out stats for all bets.
-place all bet positions.
+Place all bet positions.
 Python Code Tasks...
 (This will take longer...)
 Things to do and figure out (Tasks:)

 [![Tom's BetVoyager No ZERO (no flash) Roulette Bot GUI V2.3 made in Python](https://img.youtube.com/vi/a5GHIRte8mk/0.jpg)](https://www.youtube.com/watch?v=a5GHIRte8mk)